sonali091023/90DaysOfDevOps/2026/day-59/day-59-helm.md

 4. Install another release using `-f custom-values.yaml`
 5. Check overrides: `helm get values <release-name>`

+Verify: Does the values file release have the correct replicas and service type?

 **Steps to follow:**

+-->Excellent!
+This task teaches one of Helm's most important features: customizing a chart without editing its templates.

 -->View Default Values: helm show values bitnami/nginx                   [This shows all configurable options like: replicaCount, service.type, resources]